toolleeo/cli-apps/README.md

 Organize files in your current directory, by classifying them into folders of music, pdfs, images, etc.

+References
+* [Automatically Organize Your Downloads Folder In Linux Using Classifier](http://www.webupd8.org/2017/03/automatically-organize-your-downloads.html?m=1) (rev. 2017-07-10) - My downloads folder is pretty messy but I can't just delete things because I still need most of the stuff I download.
+To "fix" this, I was looking for an app that can automatically organize my downloads, and I stumbled upon Classifier, an easy to use command line tool that can organize files in any directory.

 #### [detox](http://detox.sourceforge.net/)

 A utility designed to easily clean up filenames; it replaces characters like spaces with standard equivalents; it also replace UTF-8 or Latin-1 (or CP 1252) characters with more handy ones.